cysouw/diathesis/text/c04_reflexive.md

 ### --- Self-inflicted ('reflexive') alternations --- {.unnumbered}

 To test for the presence of the self-inflicting reflexive construction, there are various syntactic characteristics to look out for.
-First, it is always possible to add the intensifier *selbst* to the reflexive pronoun [@Next a].
-Further, the pronoun *sich* can be negated [@Next b] and stressed [@Next c].
+First, it is always possible to add the intensifier *selbst* to the reflexive pronoun [@next a].
+Further, the pronoun *sich* can be negated [@next b] and stressed [@next c].
 These characteristics do not hold for any of the diatheses marked by *sich*.

 :::ex
 a.
 Er sieht sich (selbst).